Ribbon structures of the Drinfeld center of a finite tensor category: Remarks on the Radford isomorphism

 \begin{theorem} For all $X \in \mathcal{C}$, we have

 where $\modobj = \modobj_{\mathcal{C}}$ is the distinguished invertible object of $\mathcal{C}$. \end{theorem}

-This theorem is a generalization of Radford's result on the distinguished grouplike elements of finite-dimensional quasitriangular Hopf algebras \cite{MR1182011} and has been proved in \cite{MR2097289} in the unimodular case and in \cite[Theorem 8.10.7]{MR3242743} in the general case.
-We give an alternative proof of this theorem.
+This theorem is a generalization of Radford's result on the distinguished grouplike elements of finite-dimensional quasitriangular Hopf algebras \cite{MR1182011}, and has been proved in \cite{MR2097289} in the unimodular case and in \cite[Theorem 8.10.7]{MR3242743} in the general case.
+In view of the importance of this formula, we give an alternative proof from the viewpoint of the equivalence ${}_{A^{**}}(\mathcal{C}^{\env})_A \approx \mathcal{Z}(\id_{\mathcal{C}}, S^4)$ used to define the Radford object.